Parametric Mie resonances and directional amplification in time-modulated scatterers: Scattering from time-modulated spheres

 For the first example, we consider a sphere configuration with $M=0.68$ and $R=1.048 \frac{2c}{\w_{\rm m}}$, marked by point~A in Fig.~\ref{fig3}.
 The configuration corresponds to the first parametric resonance crossing of the electric and magnetic dipole modes.
-Since contours in Fig.~\ref{fig3} were plotted under the approximation of $M \ll 1$, for finding the exact coordinates of point~A, we calculated the contours considering a large number of frequency harmonics (see Sec.~4 in Supplemental Material~\cite{suppl}).
+Since contours in Fig.~\ref{fig3} were plotted under the approximation of $M \ll 1$, for finding the exact coordinates of point~A, we calculated the contours considering a large number of frequency harmonics (see Sec.~5 in Supplemental Material~\cite{suppl}).
 In the present and the following examples, we chose $\gamma=0$~Hz.
 We excite the sphere by incident light at $\w_{\rm inc}=0.498 \w_{\rm m}$.
+To find the scattered fields, we use the eigenvalue equation~\r{eq2}, the boundary conditions which include the incident fields, and the expansion of the fields in series of radiating VSHs (see Sec.~6 in Supplemental Material~\cite{suppl}).
 Figure~\ref{fig4}(a) depicts the scattered far-field pattern at frequency $\w_{\rm inc}$.
 The pattern is unidirectional, revealing zero backward scattering due to close fulfillment of the first Kerker condition~\cite{kerker_electromagnetic_1983}.
 The condition implies that the electric and magnetic modes in the sphere have approximately same amplitudes and phases.
 We were able to reach such a balance by fine adjustments of parameters $M$, $R$, and $\w_{\rm inc}$.
+Interestingly, we observed that having a non-zero damping factor $\gamma$ in the material of the sphere precludes achieving exact zero backward scattering, which is in agreement with recent similar findings for time-invariant lossy uniform spheres~\cite{olmos-trigo_kerker_2020,olmos-trigo_optimal_2020}.
+While in~\cite{olmos-trigo_kerker_2020} it was proved that ideal zero backward scattering cannot occur in spheres with \textit{optical gain}, this statement does not apply to the time-modulated spheres with \textit{parametric gain} considered in this work.